que-son-y-como-usar-los-topics-en-mqtt-correctamente

 How Topics work in MQTT

 The operation of Topics in MQTT is simple and transparent.
-On the one hand the Broker accepts all Topics.
+On one hand, the Broker accepts all Topics.
 It is not necessary to create it explicitly before publishing or subscribing to the Broker.

-For its part, clients can subscribe to one or more Topics.
-To do this, the client can establish several subscriptions and/or use Wildcards, as we will see in the next section.
+For their part, clients can subscribe to one or more Topics.
+To do this, the client can establish multiple subscriptions and/or use Wildcards, as we will see in the next section.

-Finally, clients publish messages indicating a single Topic.
-The Broker receives the message and, if it finds a subscription that matches the Topic filter, it transmits the message to the subscribed clients.
+Finally, clients publish messages specifying a single Topic.
+The Broker receives the message and, if it finds any subscription that matches the Topic filter, transmits the message to the subscribed clients.

 Wildcards